“We love, we learn, we pray.”

 At the heart of our reading curriculum is a passion for stories and a commitment to giving every child the tools they need to become a fluent, confident reader.

-We want every child to develop not only fluency but also a love of reading.
-Through story time, and discussion, our pupils learn to think deeply, make connections, and appreciate the joy that reading brings.
+We want every child to develop not only fluency but also a genuine love of reading.
+Through daily story time, Book Club, rich discussion and books that are woven through our curriculum, our pupils learn to think deeply, make connections and appreciate the joy that reading brings.
+We want children to leave St Anne Line with favourite authors, treasured stories and the confidence to see themselves as readers for life.

 Spelling is taught systematically using the National Curriculum objectives.
 Dedicated spelling lessons in KS1 teach children spelling rules to apply.
 Children are encouraged to explore patterns, prefixes, suffixes, and word meanings — developing strong spelling habits that support confident writing.
 We use spelling checks rather than tests — giving children the opportunity to revisit and apply words in meaningful contexts rather than simply memorising lists.
 These checks help teachers identify next steps, celebrate progress, and ensure that spelling is understood, not just remembered.